rpaudel42/rpaudel42.github.io/pages/image_classification/image.md

 Implement a tennis ball detector using a pre-trained image classification network from GluonCV.
 We'll step through the pipeline, from loading and transforming an input image, to loading and using a pre-trained model.
-Since we're only interested in detecting tennis balls, this is a binary classification problem, which is slightly different to the multi-class classification setup we've seen so far.
+Since we're only interested in detecting tennis balls, this is a binary classification problem.

-This is a part of programming assignment for [AWS Computer Vision: Getting Started with GluonCV](https://www.coursera.org/learn/aws-computer-vision-gluoncv/home/welcome) course in [Coursera](https://www.coursera.org)

 #### 1) Setup